Skip to main content

 Preparation

-1. First, starting with a Windows 10, Windows Server 2016 or Windows Server 2019 image, create a VM in the AHV cluster you are going to use for Frame.
+1. First, starting with a Windows 10, Windows 11, Windows Server 2019, or Windows Server 2022 image, create a VM in the AHV cluster you are going to use for Frame.
 When configuring your image, you must use a Windows OS user account with local Windows administrator privileges.
+If you are bringing a Windows 11 image with vTPM, review and complete the required tasks following the Windows 11 with vTPM section of this guide, before continuing with Step 2.

 note

-For additional FGA installation scenarios (e.g., proxy server configuration, command line arguments, review our Frame Guest Agent Installer documentation.
+For additional installation scenarios (e.g., proxy server configuration, command line arguments, review our Frame Agent Setup Tool documentation.

 1. (Optional): If a proxy server is required for all outbound traffic to the Internet from your private network, you will need to configure Frame Guest Agent to use your proxy server.
-Refer to our Frame Proxy Server Support documentation page for further details.
+Refer to our FGA Proxy Helper Tool documentation page for further details.

-2. (Optional): If you plan to use NVIDIA GPU-based instance types on your AHV cluster, make sure you install the appropriate NVIDIA GPU drivers in your template image VM.
+2. (Optional): If you plan to use NVIDIA GPU-based instance types on your AHV cluster, you can either install the appropriate NVIDIA GPU drivers in your template image VM (if all of your Frame accounts will use the NVIDIA GPU) or install the NVIDIA GPU drivers in the Frame account Sandbox (if not all Frame accounts will use the NVIDIA GPU).
 Refer to the requirements in our BYO AHV Infrastructure guide.

 3. (Optional): Install your applications and finish image customization.